 In fact, on the basis of the initial visual impression one might be similarly inclined to suspect an elevation-dependent distribution of this class of sounds.
-The fit seems to be even “better” than that of ejectives, since “[t]he only major region of high elevation where languages with ejectives are absent is the large Tibetan plateau, along with adjacent regions of high altitude” (Everett 2013a), but uvulars actually are found prominently exactly also there (cf. further discussion in section 4).
+The fit seems to be even “better” than that of ejectives, since “[t]he only major region of high elevation where languages with ejectives are absent is the large Tibetan plateau, along with adjacent regions of high altitude” (Everett 2013a), but uvulars actually are commonalso there (see discussion in section 4).

 The impressionistically similar distribution of uvulars in geographical space, with hotspots of occurrence in high-altitude mountain areas of different areas of the world, if genuine and robust, would also invite the search for hypotheses that could account for the distribution of both classes of sounds and their apparent overlap.
-Since the articulation of uvulars, like most other consonants but unlike ejectives, involves pulmonic airflow, the explanations pondered by Everett (2013a) for the special case of ejectives are unviable to explain a possible elevation-dependent distribution of uvulars in the languages of the world.
-However, if it can be corroborated, the similarities in distribution between both types of sounds, do suggest that some general factor is in play governing them.
+Since the articulation of uvulars, like most other consonants but unlike ejectives, involves pulmonic airflow, the explanations put forth by Everett (2013a) for the special case of ejectives, are unviable to explain a possible elevation-dependent distribution of uvulars in the languages of the world.
+However, if it can be corroborated, the similarities in distribution between both types of sounds suggest that some general factor is in play and governing them.

-Mountain environments with their challenging topography are commonly thought of as having the effect of isolating human communities and limiting communication between them; this, in turn, is thought to influence the structural profiles of languages spoken in high-elevation environments, which, in the absence of significant second language learning that would exert simplification pressures, are thought of as accumulating complex and more generally rare and hard to learn structures.
-This can happen either through the retention of such structures that are lost elsewhere or by their accumulation through diachronic change (cf. Urban to appear for review on language use and structure in mountain environments).
-Independently from Everett (2013a), Nichols (2013: 38) makes reference to precisely the classes of sounds of interest here when exemplifying this line of thought:
+Mountain environments with their challenging topography are commonly thought of as having the effect of isolating human communities and limiting communication between them.
+This, in turn, is thought to influence the structural profiles of languages spoken in high-elevation environments, which in the absence of significant second language learning that would exert simplification pressures, are thought of as accumulating complex and more generally rare and hard to learn structures.
+This can happen either through the retention of such structures that are lost elsewhere or by their accumulation through diachronic change (cf. Urban 2020for review on language use and structure in mountain environments).
+Independently of Everett (2013a), Nichols (2013: 38) makes reference to precisely the classes of sounds of interest here when exemplifying this line of thought:

 isolation favors (or at least does not disfavor) complexity, mountain geography favors isolation, and complexity of sound systems necessarily entails expansion along certain dimensions.
 Thus ejectives and uvulars can be found in mountain areas – not because harsh mountain geography deterministically causes language to add harsh consonant series (!), but because isolation favors complexity

-What, however, can legitimately count as “complex” segments?
-When operationalized as in McWhorter (2001), who equates “complexity” for practical purposes with cross-linguistic rarity, then both classes of sounds qualify (though the question of how to precisely define “cross-linguistically rare” would remain).
-But also other possible manners of defining the controversial notion of complexity in language would lead to similar conclusions: articulatory effort is undoubtedly high for ejectives; however, a greater articulatory effort of uvulars vis-à-vis other pulmonic stops that has been suspected before (cf. e.g. Moulton 1983: 268) is now biomechanically also quantifiable precisely: in articulatory effort uvulars (voiced and in CV syllables) are only exceeded by retroflex consonants (Lindblom et al. 2011: 79; in fact, voicing is disproportionally more costly for back consonants, cf. Ohala [1997]2010: 666-667).
+However, what can legitimately count as “complex” segments?
+When operationalized as in McWhorter (2001), who equates “complexity” for practical purposes with cross-linguistic rarity, then both classes of sounds qualify (though the question of how to precisely define “cross-linguistically rare” remains).
+But also other possible manners of defining the controversial notion of complexity in language would lead to similar conclusions.
+For example, articulatory effort is undoubtedly high for ejectives.
+However, a greater articulatory effort of uvulars vis-à-vis other pulmonic stops, which has been suspected before (cf. e.g. Moulton 1983: 268), is now biomechanically also quantifiable precisely.
+In terms articulatory effort, uvulars (voiced and in CV syllables) are only exceeded by retroflex consonants (Lindblom et al. 2011: 79); and in fact, voicing is disproportionally more costly for back consonants, see Ohala [1997]2010: 666-667).
 Another possible piece of evidence for the marked status of uvulars is that, in situations of language death, where marked segments tend to merge with less marked ones in favor of the latter’s phonetic properties, uvular stops tend to merge with velars (Thomason 2015: 60-61).